 For coaching to be effective, you need a plan.
 It should include a well-thought-out process that fits the behavioral insights of your employee.
 That's where assessments come in.

-It sounds obvious, but when you understand what an employee needs to improve upon and what they want to accomplish, it's a lot easier to coach.
+When you understand what an employee needs to improve upon and what they want to accomplish, it's a lot easier to coach.
 Fortunately, development assessments can provide actionable data detailing what motivates employees to learn, what gaps exist in their natural aptitudes, and what learning and coaching formats are most effective for them.
-This allows you to build out a customized development process for each individual employee that sets them up for learning success.
+This allows you to build a customized development process for each employee that sets them up for learning success.

-Behavioral and cultural fit assessments are also valuable for their ability to tell you what environments and situations are the best matches for employees.
-This can be especially valuable when putting new teams together because it can head off potential sources of conflict and help put people in the roles where they’re most likely to be successful.
+Behavioral and cultural fit assessments are also valuable for telling you what environments and situations are the best matches for employees.
+This can be especially valuable when putting new teams together because it can head off potential conflict sources and help put people in the roles where they’re most likely to be successful.
 The ability to provide insightful information makes these assessments critical to successful employee retention strategies.

 According to Scott Williams of the Raj Soin College of Business at Wright State University, there are several steps included in effective coaching:

 1. Put the employee at ease.
-This is a vital first step in the coaching session, especially if the coaching is a result of poor performance.
+This is a vital first step in the coaching session, especially if the coaching results from poor performance.

 2. Discover what the employee already knows.
-Once determined, this can serve as a foundation for new information, and also helps to correct any erroneous data that the employee may have.
+Once determined, this can serve as a foundation for new information and correct any erroneous data that the employee may have.

 3. Present information or demonstrate work methods.